 Send your request to firstname.lastname@example.org, or in hard copy to the address below, or telephone 01970 628593.

 If your request is unclear, or it is not possible to identify the information requested from your original description, we will contact you to ask for further clarification.

 In principle, any information held by the University is potentially available to you.
 However, the Act does include various exemptions which we may apply in order to prevent the disclosure of information that, if released, would, for example, breach the Data Protection Act, or constitute a breach of confidence, or which could prejudice the commercial interests of the University or a third party, etc. Depending on the information requested, an exemption might apply to all or only part of that information.
 If only part of the information is exempt, you will still be able to obtain the remainder.

 What happens next?

 We will acknowledge receipt of your request within 48 hours, and confirm the deadline date for providing a full response.

 We aim to respond as quickly as possible but, in any case, the University has to respond within 20 working days.

 What if I’m not happy with the response or the way my request has been handled?

-Under the FOIA and EIRs you have the right to appeal and request an internal review.
+Under the FOIA and EIRs you have the right to and request an internal review.
 If you are still dissatisfied, you may pass the matter to the Information Commissioner’s Office.